Scripted Production Guide

-This production guide is designed to assist the Creative Content team as well as Deans and SMEs in preparing for polished, scripted sit-down interviews.
-These interviews will be used to narrate course trailers, delivering the same caliber and engagement found in MasterClass trailers.
-The guide covers everything from script development and interview techniques to camera presence and post-production, ensuring a professional and captivating final product.
+This production guide is designed to assist the Creative Content team as well as Deans and SMEs in preparing for polished, scripted recording sessions.
+These recordings will be used to narrate course trailers, delivering the same caliber and engagement found in MasterClass trailers.
+The guide covers everything from script development and narration techniques to camera presence and post-production, ensuring a professional and captivating final product.

 Pre-Production